Rouble nears three-week high vs euro, stocks down

-June 14 (Reuters) - The Russian rouble firmed towards a three-week high against the euro in volatile trade on Tuesday but weakened versus the U.S. dollar, while stock indexes inched lower, lacking new drivers and momentum.
+June 14 (Reuters) - The Russian rouble firmed towards a three-week high against the euro in volatile trade on Tuesday but was steady against the U.S. dollar, while stock indexes inched lower in the absence of new drivers and momentum.

-Against the dollar, the rouble fell 1.5% to 57.64 RUBUTSTN=MCX but was still close to multi-year peaks, supported by capital controls that Russia imposed in late February after sending tens of thousands of troops into Ukraine.
+Against the dollar, the rouble was unchanged at 56.81 RUBUTSTN=MCX close to multi-year peaks, supported by capital controls that Russia imposed in late February after sending tens of thousands of troops into Ukraine.

 After the rouble became the world's best-performing currency, authorities eased capital controls and scrapped a requirement for export-focused companies to convert their foreign-currency revenues.